-FAI E-concept gliding competition (ELGC) is for participation of gliders equipped with electric means of propulsion.

-b.
-In this document, wherever the word he, his or him is used, it should be taken as he/she. his/hers or him/her.
+- 1.1.1 FAI E-concept gliding competition (ELGC) is for participation of gliders equipped with electric means of propulsion. - 1.1.2 In this document, wherever the word he, his or him is used, it should be taken as he/she, his/hers or him/her.

-1.1 OBJECTIVES OF THE E-CONCEPT GLIDING CONTESTS (ELGC)
+1.2 OBJECTIVES OF THE E-CONCEPT GLIDING CONTESTS (ELGC)

-- To encourage development of electric MOP in gliders and the techniques of using them: - b.
-To promote world-wide expansion of the public image of soaring; - c.
-To foster friendship, co-operation and exchange of information among soaring pilots of all nations; - d.
-To encourage the development of safe operational procedures, good sportsmanship, and fairness in the sport of soaring.
+- 1.2.1 To encourage development of electric MOP in gliders and the techniques of using them; - 1.2.2 To promote world-wide expansion of the public image of soaring; - 1.2.3 To foster friendship, co-operation and exchange of information among soaring pilots of all nations; - 1.2.4 To encourage the development of safe operational procedures, good sportsmanship, and fairness in the sport of soaring.

-1.2 GENERAL REQUIREMENTS
+1.3 GENERAL REQUIREMENTS

-- 1.2.1 The ELGC shall be controlled in accordance with the FAI Sporting Code General Section, Section 3 (Gliders & Motorgliders) and with this document. - 1.2.2 The Winner shall be the pilot having the best Total time according to the rules and procedures contained in this document. - 1.2.3 The official language of the ELGC shall be the English language; this shall include all regulations and information circulated to the competitors, any public announcements during the event, and briefings.
+- 1.3.1 The ELGC shall be controlled in accordance with the FAI Sporting Code General Section, Section 3 (Gliders & Motorgliders) and with this document. - 1.3.2 The Winner shall be the pilot having the best Total time according to the rules and procedures contained in this document. - 1.3.3 The official language of the ELGC shall be the English language; this shall include all regulations and information circulated to the competitors, any public announcements during the event, and briefings.

-1.3 RESPONSIBILITIES OF THE ORGANISERS
+1.4 RESPONSIBILITIES OF THE ORGANISERS

-- 1.3.1 The Organisers shall pay due regard to safety and fairness in all aspects of the ELGC. - 1.3.2 The Organisers shall provide: - a.
-All facilities necessary for the satisfactory operation of the competition - b Each competitor with Local Procedures no later than one month before the event (See Annex 1) - c Each competitor with all complementary information upon arrival at the contest site, turn and control points, and an electronic version of the start, turn point and control point data base in the most usual file formats for turn point data files, and - d Full meteorological information during the ELGC, access to which shall be available to competitors and assistants in addition to briefing material supplied to the competitors.
+- 1.4.1 The organisers shall pay due regard to safety and fairness in all aspects of the ELGC. - 1.4.2 The organisers shall provide: - a.
+All facilities necessary for the satisfactory operation of the competition - b.
+Each competitor with Local Procedures no later than one month before the event - c.
+Each competitor with all complementary information upon arrival at the contest site, turn and control points, and an electronic version of the start, turn point and control point data base in the most usual file formats for turn point data files - d.
+Full meteorological information during the ELGC, access to which shall be available to competitors and assistants in addition to briefing material supplied to the competitors

-- 1.3.3 The organisers shall perform doping controls in accordance with FAI Rules and National Requirements. - 1.3.4 The Organisers of an ELGC must pay sanction fees to FAI as decided by IGC. - 1.3.5 The living and travel expenses for the FAI Official are the responsibility of the Organisers.
+- 1.4.3 The organisers shall perform doping controls in accordance with FAI Rules and National Requirements. - 1.4.4 The organisers of an ELGC must pay sanction fees to FAI as decided by IGC. - 1.4.5 The living and travel expenses for the FAI Official are the responsibility of the Organisers.

-PART 2 E-CONCEPT GLIDING CONTEST OFFICIALS
+2. E-CONCEPT GLIDING CONTEST OFFICIALS